hoopsurfer/pdx/README.md

 Footnote
 --------
 The original software provided by Geekworm worked, but was brute force, used too much CPU, was not well integrated with the OS and required special commands to safely reboot or shutdown.
 None of the code from the original scripts was used given this is a completely different approach, so while Geekworm is noted as a contributor here, it is their documentation that was used so this is not a fork of their code.
-This is a second generation effort, the original was based on hardware from element14.
-If you are familiar with the original Pi Desktop product and my repo to support it, that solution suffered from poor firmware in power management, and I was reverse engineering the firmware when the Raspberry Pi 4 was released and made it clear that was not the path forward.
+Also, this is a second generation effort for me, the original was based on hardware from element14 and an RPi3.
+The original Pi Desktop product suffered from poor firmware in power management, and I was reverse engineering the firmware when the Raspberry Pi 4 was released.
+It quickly became clear that was not the path forward.
 See https://github.com/hoopsurfer/pidesktop for that history.